Apophenia – the experience of seeing meaningful patterns or connections in random or meaningless data

 The only time I almost blew it was at the end of my first week, when my mother asked what the job involved and I made the mistake of saying I wasn’t sure I could talk about it.

 “Oh, you’re not still playing at being a secret agent are you?” she’d asked.
-And for a heart stopping moment I thought she knew the truth, before she burst out laughing and I realised I’d got away with it.
+And for a heart-stopping moment, I thought she knew the truth, before she burst out laughing and I realized I’d gotten away with it.

 Six months later and our training was complete–though the official line was that the company was closing down and we were losing our jobs.